jimmoffitt/developer_advocate.blog/metadataEvolution/twtr_evolution.md

 ### Introduction <a id="=introduction" class="tall">&nbsp;</a>

-[a fine place to introduce how PowerTrack Operators **match** JSON attributes. ]

 At its core, Twitter is a public, real-time, and global communication network.
 Since 2006, Twitter's evolution has been driven by both user use-patterns [ or conventions? ] and new product features and enhancements.
 If you are using Twitter data for historical research, understanding these evolutions is important for building effective queries of the Tweet archive.
-Twitter makes available two historical APIs that provide access to every publicly available Tweet: Historical PowerTrack and the Full-Archive API.
-These APIs offer *operators* that are used to identify Tweets of interest.
+Twitter makes available two historical APIs that provide access to every publicly available Tweet: Historical PowerTrack and the Full-Archive Search API.

+#### From a Tweet to JSON to matching *Operators*

+[a fine place to introduce how PowerTrack Operators **match** JSON attributes. ] Both of these APIs provide a querying syntax used to find Tweets of interest.

+match on Tweets and their supporting metadata.
+Queries are built with *operators* that enable you to find Tweets of interest based on Tweet message text, language, location, language,

+#### From new user conventions to official Twitter features

-Twitter users organically introduced fundamental communication patterns to the Twitter network.
-A seminal example is the hashtag, now nearly universally used on social networks.
+Twitter users organically introduced new and now fundamental communication patterns to the Twitter network.
+A seminal example is the hashtag, now nearly universally used across all social networks.
 Hashtags were introduced as a way to organize conversations and topics.
-On a network with hundreds of million messages a day, tools to find Tweets of interest are key, and hashtags have become a critical method.
+On a network with hundreds of million messages a day, tools to find Tweets of interest are key, and hashtags have become a critical method. (more)

 Retweets are another example.
-Retweeting emerged as a way of 'forwarding' content to others, started as a manual process of Tweet copy/paste prepended with a "RT @" pattern.
-This process was eventually automated via a new button, complete with new JSON metadata.
+Retweeting emerged as a way of 'forwarding' content to others.
+It started as a manual process of copying/pasting a Tweet and prepending it with a "RT @" pattern.
+This process was eventually automated via a new Retweet button, complete with new JSON metadata.
 The 'official' Retweet was born.
-Other examples include 'mentions', and sharing of media and web links.
+Other examples include 'mentions', sharing of media and web links, and sharing a location with your Tweet.
 Each of these use-patterns resulted in new [twitter.com](https://twitter.com/) user-interface features, new supporting JSON, and thus new ways to match on Tweets.

+#### From a SMS mobile app to a communication platform

 Since 2006, Twitter has also evolved as a *Platform*.
 APIs have always been a pillar of the Twitter network.
 The first APIs hit the streets soon after Twitter was launched.
 Today, Twitter's APIs drive the two-way communication network that has become the source of breaking news.
 The opportunities to build on top of this global, real-time communication channel are endless.